QiuyuLian/CITE-sort/README.md

 # CITE-sort

-A new computational framework for auto-gating and robust segregation of artificial cell types in CITE-seq.
+An artificial-type-aware surface marker clustering method for CITE-seq data.

 ## Description

 CITE-sort conducts auto-gating with CITE-seq ADT data using recursive Gaussian Mixture Model.
 It is robust against artificial cell types that stem from multiplets.
-CITE-sort also provides concrete explanations of its internal decision process by constructing a biologically meaningful Single Cell Taxonomy tree.
+CITE-sort also provides concrete explanations of its internal decision process by constructing a biologically meaningful sort tree.

-Below shows an example Single Cell Taxonomy tree constructed by CITE-sort from an in-house PBMC dataset.
+Below shows an example of sort tree constructed by CITE-sort from an in-house PBMC dataset.
 Each node represents a subpopulation.
 The title of each inner node represents the selected surface markers subspace.
 Red and blue colors represent the two component complexes for subdivision.
 Edges are colored according to their corresponding component complexes.
 Leaf nodes are hand-curated and are annotated with domain knowledge.
 Cell types that should not exist are labeled as suspect _artificial cell type_ (ACT) clusters.
 Suspect ACT clusters are characterized by their population percentages in the overall dataset (denoted by ‘prop’) and their multi-sample multiplets percentages (denoted by ‘MSM’).
 Abbreviations: iNK: intermediate NK cells; mNK: vast majority of NK cells; C-mono: classical monocytes; NC-mono: non-classical monocytes; mDC: myeloid DC; DNT: double negative T cells.

 <img src="readme_figs/taxonomy.png" alt="taxonomy" style="zoom:67%;" />